 then run VB Migration Partner once again.

 The pragmas that are most likely to be useful to complete this stage are:

 DefaultMemberSupport allows to infer a variable’s default

 member at runtime and is useful with Object variables and with Variant variables

 that contain an object reference.

-InsertStatement, ReplaceStatement, ParseReplace, PreInclude and PostInclude insert or replace VB.NET or
+InsertStatement, ReplaceStatement, ParseReplace, PreInclude and PostInclude insert or replace VB.NET code

 in the generated project.